 - 1 teaspoon dry mustard

-- Preheat the oven to 325°F and set a flat rack inside a roasting pan large enough to accomodate your ham.
+- Preheat the oven to 325°F and set a flat rack inside a roasting pan large enough to accommodate your ham.
 Pour about 1/2 inch of water in the bottom of the pan and set the ham cut side down on the rack.
 Tightly cover the pan with aluminum foil to prevent the ham from drying out.
 Heat the ham for 8 minutes per pound, or until its internal temperature registers 140°F.

 - Note: The directions above are general guidelines for heating a fully cooked spiral-sliced ham, but recommendations may vary by brand.
 If your ham includes heating instructions, you may want to follow those instead.

 - While the ham is heating, combine the cider, brown sugar, honey, bourbon and mustard in a small saucepan over medium heat.
 Cook, stirring continually, until the brown sugar has dissolved, 3 to 4 minutes.